Programs > Brochure

 This program is available in the fall, spring, and academic year.
 Located in the geographical heart of Spain, Madrid is the nation’s capital and part of the Comunidad de Madrid, bordered by the autonomous communities of Castilla-La Mancha and Castilla y León.
 With a population of 3.3 million, it is the third largest city in the European Union, after London and Berlin.
 Founded in the 9th century, Madrid has preserved much of its historic feel and yet still boasts a modern, cutting-edge infrastructure.

-Students will live in downtown Madrid and participate in mandatory local excursions as part of the orientation program as well as on weekend excursions throughout the semester.
+Students will live in downtown Madrid and participate in mandatory excursions as part of the orientation program and throughout the semester.

 Madrid is rich in culture and history, and has made important literary, religious, political, cultural, environmental, scientific, economic, and athletic contributions to society throughout the centuries.
 Indeed, it has played a pivotal role in the development of the modern world from the Middle Ages onward, from the first instances of Jewish, Muslim and Christian coexistence to the founding of imperialism in the western hemisphere.
 After a Civil War that was one catalyst of World War II and several decades of dictatorship, Spain emerged in the twentieth-century as a model for smooth transition to democracy, and in the twenty-first century as an important site for the re-negotiation of historical memory and the changing face of an immigrant Europe.
 With its world-class museums, national library, and research archives, Madrid offers students opportunities to explore these histories in their cultural contexts from an intellectual perspective.